awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 + Writing to tables on a Read Replica\.
 If you are creating indexes on a Read Replica, you need to have the `read_only` parameter set to *0* to create the indexes\.
 If you are writing to tables on the Read Replica, it can break replication\.

 + Using a non\-transactional storage engine such as MyISAM\.
 Read replicas require a transactional storage engine\.
-Replication is only supported for the InnoDB for MySQL and XtraDB for MariaDB storage engines\.
+Replication is only supported for the following storage engines: InnoDB for MySQL, InnoDB for MariaDB 10\.2 or higher, or XtraDB for MariaDB 10\.1 or lower\.

   You can convert a MyISAM table to InnoDB with the following command: